Was Ike Clanton Really the Loudmouth Coward of Tombstone?

 The usual verdict: Ike was all bark and no bite.

-You could also say he was all hat and no cattle, except the Clantons did have cattle, and there’s a chance it was rustled from Mexico.
+You could also say he was all hat and no cattle, except the Clantons did have cattle, and there’s a chance the herd was rustled from Mexico.
 Which is where Ike and his crew got into trouble with the Earps and Doc Holliday — or the other way around, depending on who you asked.

 If you were to ask Tombstone locals at the time, many didn’t consider rustling cattle from south of the border all that much of a problem.
 Most of ’em, especially those from Texas, didn’t care for Mexicans — the Mexican–American War was still pretty close in their rearview — and it was easy to adopt a don’t ask, don’t tell kinda policy that made for cheaper beef in town.